If you plan to apply for any federal student aid or Saint Meinrad grant, you must submit a FAFSA.

-Federal Direct Student Loans are available through the Federal Government.
-These are Graduate Federal Unsubsidized Direct Loans. (up to $21,500 annually).
+Federal Direct Student Loans are available through the federal government.
+These are Graduate Federal Unsubsidized Direct Loans (up to $21,500 annually).
 They have a variable interest rate and are unsubsidized.
 That is, interest accrues on the loan from the date that it is disbursed.
-St. Meinrad Seminary & School of Theology, however, does not participate in the “Grad Plus Loans”.
+Saint Meinrad Seminary and School of Theology does not participate in the “Grad Plus Loans.”

 To qualify for the Graduate Federal Unsubsidized Direct Loans, you:

 must be enrolled in at least 6 credits per semester;